ruthfonsecass/holbertonschool-shell/README.md

-#!/bin/bash
-new repertoire - git clone - mkdir - touch README.md
+This repository contains all the commands necessary to create a new repertoire in git